AkgunOnur/FlyingCar_BackyardFlyer/README.md

 ## Autonomous Control State Machine

-After getting familiar with how the drone flies, you will fill in the missing pieces of a state machine to fly the drone autonomously.
-The state machine is run continuously until either the mission is ended or the Mavlink connection is lost.

 The six states predefined for the state machine:

 * MANUAL: the drone is being controlled by the user
 * ARMING: the drone is in guided mode and being armed
 * TAKEOFF: the drone is taking off from the ground